-State and Territory education sessions cover what is involved when adopting a child from overseas including:
+The education sessions cover what is involved when adopting a child from overseas, including:

-- The realities of adopting a child from overseas and developing and maintaining realistic expectations about adoption
+- the legalities of adopting a child from overseas

-- The preparation involved in applying for, and adopting, a child from overseas, including coping with waiting periods
+- the realities of adopting a child from overseas, including waiting periods and costs

-- adopting children with special needs, including characteristics of special needs, and assessing abilities to care for a child with special needs
+- assessing if you have the ability to care for a child with special needs

-- cultural and ethnic identity issues that may arise and the importance of the adopted child’s identity, and Australia’s policy about name-changing
+- cultural and ethnic identity issues and their importance to a child’s identity